yelghali/Enterprise-Scale-for-AKS/Scenarios/backup_restore/plan_backup_restore.md

       - Use Topology Aware Hints (from Kubernetes 1.21+, feature state alpha)

-for Storage Class Configuration (for dynamic peristent volumes)
+Data: for Storage Class Configuration (used to create dynamic peristent volumes)
 * Use CSI Driver as it is the standard provider for exposing storage to applications running on Kubernetes
 * Use Azure Disk with ZRS (currently in Preview) --> available via Azure Disk CSI Driver
 * Use Azure File with ZRS